|

 Dry Suit Diving: This is the lecture portion (206 slides; 18.5 MB) of my umich academic course in dry suit diving.
 The "Not Being Cold" portion is an extended version of slides furnished to me by Dick Long at DUI.

-Friday Night Review: In the academic world, the lecture portion of the class is often finished a full semester before the open water.
-This is the review session used on the Friday night (105 slides; 4.6 MB) before the open water for my umich students.
+Friday Night Review: This is the review session used on the Friday night (105 slides; 4.6 MB) before the open water weekend for my basic scuba students.
 It is my first made power point slide set.
+This demonstrates the level of knowledge that was present in the recreational community (the way I was trained) before the concerted effort (beginning in the early 1980's) to remove lecture topics and in-water training time from basic training.

-PFO and Clearing Ears: This is lecture comments (13 slides; 1 MB) on the Patent Foramen Ovale (PFO) and equalizing pressure ("clearing") of the middle ear;
+PFO and Clearing Ears: This is lecture comments (15 slides; 1.2 MB) on the Patent Foramen Ovale (PFO) and equalizing pressure ("clearing") of the middle ear (Includes comments on Valsalva dangers and the "wonderfulness" of the Frenzel method of equalizing middle ear pressure with the environment).

 River Diving: This is the lecture portion (126 slides; 11 MB) of a river diving course based on the St. Clair River (one of the swiftest commercial waterways in North America) in Michigan.

-Why I Don't Train Kids: This is the talk I gave at Our World Underwater (69 slides; 3.2 MB) on my rationale for not training anyone under the age of 18.
+Why I Don't Train Kids: This is the talk I gave at the 2001 Our World Underwater dive show (69 slides; 3.2 MB) on my rationale for not training anyone under the age of 18.

-In class, I passed around a microwave energy detector and students were surprised to see their cell phones and laptops were producing energies exceeding the recommended long term exposure limits for microwave radiation.
+In class, I passed around a microwave energy detector and students were surprised to see their cell phones (allegedly turned off) and laptops were producing energies exceeding the recommended long term exposure limits for microwave radiation.

 Banning cell phones in the classroom raised my % (A+B)'s from 71 % to 91 %.